kpheasey/rails-dev-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for Ruby on Rails Application Development

 ## Introduction

-**Please note this VM is not designed for Rails application development, only Rails core development.**

-This project automates the setup of a development environment for working on Ruby on Rails itself.
-Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.
+This project automates the setup of a development environment for working on Ruby on Rails projects.

 ## Requirements